quartznet/quartznet/docs/documentation/quartz-3.x/configuration/reference.md

 |quartz.jobStore.acquireTriggersWithinLock  |no|    boolean |false (or true - see doc below)|
 |quartz.jobStore.lockHandler.type | no| string| null|
 |quartz.jobStore.driverDelegateInitString|  no  |string|    null|

+### `quartz.scheduler.dbRetryInterval`

+Is the amount of time in milliseconds that the scheduler will wait between re-tries when it has detected a loss of connectivity within the JobStore (e.g. to the database).
+This parameter is obviously not very meaningful when using RamJobStore.

 ### `quartz.jobStore.driverDelegateType`